jimmyginga/react_express_knex_pagination/README.md

 <hr/>
 <img src="./tutuor02.png" alt="My cool logo"/>

-**Note**: we not applied a hard styles, feels free to contribute with this and others features :wink:.
+**Note**: we did not apply hard styles, feel free to contribute with this and other features :wink:.